aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xmp-metadata-manipulation/add-simple-properties/_index.md

 ```

 ## Step 7: Clean up resources
-Always close the input stream to avoid file‑handle leaks.
+Always close streams to avoid file‑handle leaks and ensure that all buffers are flushed.

 ```java
 // Close input EPS stream